farafatima44/farafatima44/README.md

 - 💞️ I’m looking to join the top most IT companies and gain hands-on experience.
 - 📫 How to reach me linkedin.com/in/farafatima
 - 😄 Pronouns: You can call me as Fara
-- ⚡ Fun fact: Selectively extrovert
+- ⚡ Fun fact: Ambivert

 <!---
 farafatima44/farafatima44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.